Frederick P. Lenz Foundation Merit Scholarship

 In order to apply, you must meet the below criteria:

-- Apply to the Master of Divinity Program
+- Apply to either the Master of Divinity or Yoga Studies graduate program

 - Able to demonstrate outstanding academic record and promise